mm80843/T3.5/docs/Article/PBN__Article_201.md

 # __COVID19-Routes: A Safe Pedestrian Navigation Service__

-## Summary of the article
+## Short summary of the article

-COVID19-routes is a safe navigation service for pedestrians in cities that helps people avoid areas where they could get sick with COVID-19.
-It uses a danger model to identify risky areas in the city and a map of the city to find safe routes.
-The danger model is based on factors like the number of people in an area, how vulnerable they are to the virus, and how likely they are to spread it.
+This study presents a safe navigation service for pedestrians in cities called COVID19-routes.
+The service aims to minimize the risk of COVID-19 infection by identifying and avoiding areas of the city that are considered dangerous.
+The service uses two models: an occupation model that represents the mobility patterns of citizens and a danger model that identifies potentially risky areas based on the occupation model and knowledge about the city's functioning.
+The models are integrated into a graph-based representation of the city's physical environment.
 The service provides routes that minimize the risk of contagion by avoiding dangerous areas.
-It has been tested and found to provide safer routes than other navigation systems.
+The performance of the service is evaluated by comparing the routes obtained by the service with routes provided by human respondents through surveys.
+The results show a significant improvement in reducing exposure to the virus compared to traditional navigation systems.
+The proposed system can also be used for other purposes such as finding safe routes at night or avoiding sunny areas in summer.

+## Year of publication

+2021

 ## Title of the article